 Herman Cain's senior adviser says that a new campaign ad isn't encouraging anyone to take up smoking, but the campaign is "resonating" with nicotine fans.

-The image of chief of staff Mark Block smoking in a recent campaign ad has quickly
+The image of chief of staff Mark Block smoking in a recent campaign ad has quickly overshadowed any other message the campaign intended to send.

 "There was no subliminal message," Block told Fox News' Megyn Kelly Tuesday.
 "I personally would encourage people not to smoke.
 It's just that I'm a smoker and as a lot of the people on the staff said, 'Just let Block be Block.'"